cllmll/aci-model-viewer/README.md

    * Assists in writing scripts against the APIC by drilling down into the model to find data or objects

+Drilling Down On A L3 Out
 ![alt text](/ss-1.PNG)

+Drilling Through a Leaf Policy Bi-Directionally
 ![alt text](/ss-2.PNG)